GoogleCloudPlatform/gke-prober/README.md

 ## Required Permissions
 ### RBAC permissions to the API server.
-`gke-prober` has its own service account in the `gke-prober-system` namespace, which requires `list` and `watch` permissions on the following resources:
+`gke-prober` has its own Kubernetes service account in the `gke-prober-system` namespace, which requires `list` and `watch` permissions on the following resources:
 1. `nodes`
 1. `pods`
 1. `daemonsets`
 1. `deployments`

 ### IAM permissions for Cloud Monitoring.
-`gke-prober` runs under a service account with the following IAM permissions:
+`gke-prober` runs under an IAM service account with the following IAM permissions:
 1. monitoring.metricDescriptors.create
 1. monitoring.timeSeries.create
 1. monitoring.metricDescriptors.list (optional, for prom-to-sd sidecar used for golang process metrics)

 ### Workload Identity
+`gke-prober`uses the Kubernetes service account (KSA) within your cluster to authenicate to the cluster API server.
+It also runs as an IAM service account (GSA) to call Cloud Monitoring APIs to expose the metrics it collects to the Cloud Monitoring/StackDriver remote backend.

+If you want to install `gke-prober` on GKE clusters.
+[GKE Workload Identify](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity) is the recommended approach.
+Workload Identify binds a KSA to a GSA, it is the recommended way for your workloads (e.g. `gke-prober`) running on GKE to access Google Cloud services in a secure and manageable way.

 If your GKE cluster is configured with Workload Identity the `gke-prober` service account needs additional permissions, and needs to be linked to the k8s service account.
 See the [documentation page](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#gcloud) for Workload Identity, and refer to `hack/workload-identity.sh` (setting PROJECT_ID) for a concrete example.

 # Metrics